-The SQL-routine-body is the executable part of the procedure and is transformed by SQL into a program.
-When an SQL routine is created, SQL creates a temporary source file (QTEMP/QSQLSRC) that will contain C source code with embedded SQL statements.
-An SQL procedure is created as a program (PGM) object using the CRTSQLCI and CRTPGM commands.
-An SQL function is created as a service program (SRVPGM) object using the CRTSQLCI and CRTSRVPGM commands.
-The program is created in the library that is the implicit or explicit qualifier of the procedure or function name.
+- SQL triggers are created by specifying an SQL-routine-body on the CREATE TRIGGER statement. - The SQL-routine-body is the executable part of the procedure, function, or trigger that is transformed by - I the database manager into a program or service program.
+When an SQL routine or trigger is created, SQL - I creates a temporary source file (QTEMP/QSQLSRC) that will contain C source code with embedded SQL - I statements.
+An SQL procedure or SQL trigger is created as a program (PGM) object using the - I CRTSQLCI and CRTPGM commands.
+An SQL function is created as a service program (SRVPGM) - I object using the CRTSQLCI and CRTSRVPGM commands.
+The program or service program is created in - I the library that is the implicit or explicit qualifier of the procedure, function, or trigger name.